+This alternative proposes to leave open the currently withdrawn northern area of B-16.
 The suggestions for reconfiguring B-16 would result in smaller areas of withdrawal.
 Reducing the proposed range size would result in a corresponding loss of SDZ size.
 Reducing the SDZs would not meet the realistic training environment criterion, as the capacity for a 360° field of fire at multiple firing positions for small arms would be lost.
-Additionally, this action would compromise the area available for multiple training areas with multiple complex threats and targets to accommodate Immediate Action Drill training.
-Removing proposed withdrawn lands would also minimize the use of a variety of terrains available for training, which reduces the Navy's ability to train in a realistic environment.
-Under any of the alternatives, an SDZ would overlap this area, and Navy would fence the area that it analyzed for fencing following the 2014 EA.
-Navy policy does not allow public land use of any kind to occur within active SDZs (OPNAVINST 3550.1A) for safety reasons.
+Additionally, this action would compromise the area available for training areas with multiple complex threats and targets to accommodate Immediate Action Drill training.
+Removing proposed withdrawn lands would reduce the variety of terrains available for training, which reduces the Navy's ability to train in a realistic environment.
+Under any of the alternatives, an SDZ would overlap this area.
+Navy policy does not allow public land use of any kind to occur within active SDZs (OPNAVINST

+3550.1A) for safety reasons.
 Implementing this alternative would conflict with the safety screening factor.